Manuscripts

 Collections of personal papers are listed by the surname of the creator or collector, e.g. Birney, Earle.
 Institutional records are listed under the name of the institution, e.g. Royal Canadian Institute.

 Please consult the alphabetical index page to access the complete listing of holdings, along with their online finding aids.
+Archival holdings are also listed on Discover Archives at the University of Toronto.
 The finding aids may also be accessed directly through the online catalogue, as they are linked to the individual catalogue record.